LeandroMvSouza/Launchpad/v1/Launchpad-v1.md

 ## Referências

 - #### [1]
+  - Steven G Westlund and John C Hannon.
+Retaining talent: Assessing job satisfaction facets most significantly related to software developer turnover intentions.
+Journal of Information Technology Management, 19(4):1–15, 2008.
+- #### [2]
+  - Julian M Bass, Sarah Beecham, Mohammed Abdur Razzak, and John Noll.
+Employee retention and turnover in global software development: Comparing inhouse offshoring and offshore outsourcing.
+In Proceedings of the 13th International Conference on Global Software Engineering, pages 82–91, 2018.
+- #### [3]
+  - Gaurav G Sharma and Klaas-Jan Stol.
+Exploring onboarding success, organizational fit, and turnover intention of software professionals.
+Journal of Systems and Software, 159:110442, 2020.
+- #### [4]
+  - Abdel-Hamid, Tarek K. "A study of staff turnover, acquisition, and assimilation and their impact on software development cost and schedule."
+Journal of Management Information Systems 6.1 (1989): 21-40.
+- #### [5]
   - Schein, Edgar H. Organizational culture.
 Vol. 45.
 No. 2.
 American Psychological Association, 1990.
-- #### [2]
+- #### [6]
   -  Motta, Fernando C. Prestes, and Isabella F. Gouveia VASCONCELOS.
 "A cultura organizacional."
 MOTTA, Fernando C. Prestes.
 Teoria geral da administração 3.1 (2002): 1-22.
-- #### [3]
+- #### [7]
   - Maggie Johnson and Max Senges.
 Learning to be a programmer in a complex organization: A case study on practice-based learning during the onboarding process at google.
 Journal of Workplace Learning, 22(3):180–194, 2010.
 - [Slidesgo - Minimalist Grayscale Pitch Deck](https://slidesgo.com/theme/minimalist-grayscale-pitch-deck).